-As more and more people become victims of identity theft, it is important to be aware of the steps you can take to protect yourself.
+As more and more people become victims of identity theft, it is essential to be aware of the steps you can take to protect yourself.
 One way to guard against scammers opening new credit accounts in your name is to freeze or lock your credit.

 If you’re not careful, scammers can open loans in your name and ruin your credit score.
 Protect yourself by monitoring your credit reports regularly.

-Identity theft is a serious problem, but there are ways to protect yourself.
+Identity theft is a severe problem, but there are ways to protect yourself.
 One way is to sign up for a credit freeze or credit lock on your credit reports.
 This can help prevent scammers from opening new accounts or taking out loans in your name.

 - What it costs: Free